MoatLab/FEMU/docs/devel/tcg-ops.rst

 On a 64 bit target, the values are transferred between 32 and 64-bit registers using the following ops:

+- extrl_i64_i32
-- trunc_shr_i64_i32
+- extrh_i64_i32
 - ext_i32_i64
 - extu_i32_i64

 They ensure that the values are correctly truncated or extended when moved from a 32-bit to a 64-bit register or vice-versa.
-Note that the trunc_shr_i64_i32 is an optional op.
-It is not necessary to implement it if all the following conditions are met:
+Note that the extrl_i64_i32 and extrh_i64_i32 are optional ops.
+It is not necessary to implement them if all the following conditions are met:

 - 64-bit registers can hold 32-bit values
 - 32-bit values in a 64-bit register do not need to stay zero or